theycallmedewey/MSP430-WS2812/README.md

   * Uses RoXXoR's 3bit encoding to reduce number of SPI transfers (compared to 4 bit and 8 bit encodings)

 Issues:
   * Bit 2 to the LEDs is always set, so the LEDs are never fully dark.
-This is because in the 3bit encoding, bit 2 is on the edge between two SPI bytes and the time it takes to refresh the shift register causes the high side to be stretched a bit further than it should.
+This is because in the 3bit encoding, bit 2 is on the edge between two SPI bytes and the time it takes to refresh the shift register causes the high side to be stretched a bit further than it should be.

 Expect frequent cleanups and changes as this project is ongoing.